Around half of pregnancies aren’t planned, and in one in five pregnancies a woman will choose to have an abortion.

-- need to have an ultrasound scan to check your pregnancy dates (some women ask not to see the scan picture, some prefer to see it).
-This scan should not be carried out in antenatal settings where you would meet women who are continuing their pregnancies
+- need an ultrasound scan to check your pregnancy dates (you can see the scan picture if you want but don’t have to).
+The scan may be performed through the abdomen or be an internal scan.
+This scan shouldn’t be carried out in antenatal settings where you’d meet people who are continuing their pregnancies

-- be offered a cervical screening test if you have not had one within the last three years.
+- be offered a cervical screening (smear test) if you’ve not had one within the last three years.

-You should be offered a chance to talk about contraception and discuss which method you would like to use after the abortion.
-Sometimes the clinic can provide you with your chosen method or if they can't, they'll tell you where you can get it.
+You should be offered a chance to talk about contraception and which method you’d like to use after the abortion.
+The clinic can usually give you your chosen method.
+If they can’t, they’ll tell you where you can get it.

-Early medical abortion (up to nine weeks of pregnancy)
+Early medical abortion up to nine or ten weeks of pregnancy

-The drugs used for early medical abortion are also used for abortion later in pregnancy.
-Because the abortion is being carried out later in the pregnancy it may take longer, and higher and repeat doses of prostaglandin may need to be used, along with pain-relieving drugs.
-The abortion is like having a late miscarriage and is usually completed in time for you to return home on the same day, but sometimes it is necessary to stay overnight, particularly when the abortion is carried out later in the pregnancy.
+The tablets used for early medical abortion are also used for medical abortion later in pregnancy.
+When abortion is carried out later in the pregnancy, it may take longer, and higher and repeat doses of prostaglandin may be needed, along with painrelieving medicine.
+The abortion is like having a late miscarriage.
+You can usually return home on the same day, but sometimes you’ll have to stay overnight, particularly when the abortion is carried out later in the pregnancy.

 Vacuum aspiration up to 15 weeks of pregnancy

-Vacuum aspiration takes about 5–10 minutes.
-You will usually go home on the same day, a few hours after the abortion has been carried out.
+With conscious sedation, you stay awake but won’t remember everything that happens.
+Vacuum aspiration takes about 5-10 minutes.
+You’ll usually go home a few hours after the procedure.

 Surgical dilation and evacuation (D&E) from 15 weeks of pregnancy

 This method is usually carried out under general anaesthetic.
 The cervix is gently stretched and opened (known as dilation) to allow special forceps to remove the pregnancy in fragments.
 Remaining tissue is removed by suction as in vacuum aspiration.
-This takes 10–20 minutes.
-You may be able to return home on the same day if you are healthy and there are no complications.
+The procedure takes 10-20 minutes.
+You may be able to return home on the same day if you’re healthy and there are no complications.

 Abortion after 21 weeks

-Abortion at this stage isn't common.
+Abortion at this stage isn’t common.
 It involves either the surgical dilation and evacuation method, or medical abortion.
-Whichever method is used, a doctor will ensure the heart of the fetus is stopped so it is not born alive.
-The procedure takes time and you will have to stay in the hospital or clinic, sometimes overnight.
-Having a late medical abortion will involve you going through what is similar to labour to deliver the fetus.
+Whichever method is used, a doctor will ensure the heart of the fetus is stopped so it’s not born alive.
+You may need to attend one or two days before for medication that is taken in the vagina to soften the cervix, returning for the actual procedure.
+The procedure feels similar to going into labour and you’ll be offered pain relief.
+It takes time and you’ll have to stay in the hospital or clinic, sometimes overnight.

 For more information on having an anaesthetic, talk to your doctor.

-Whatever method of abortion is chosen, you will have some period-type pain or discomfort.
-The later the abortion the more painful it might be.
-You will always be offered and advised about appropriate pain relief for this.
+Whatever method of abortion is chosen, you’ll have some period-type pain or discomfort.
+The later the abortion, the more painful it might be.
+You’ll always be offered, and advised about, appropriate pain relief.

-Abortion isn't entirely risk-free, but problems are less likely to occur when abortion is performed early in pregnancy, when local anaesthetic is used and steps are taken to reduce any infection after the abortion.
+Abortion can have risks, but problems are less likely to occur when it’s performed early in pregnancy, when local anaesthetic is used and steps are taken to reduce any infection after the abortion.

-Problems at the time of the abortion aren't very common and are less likely to occur when the abortion is carried out in early pregnancy and when an experienced doctor performs it.
+Problems at the time of the abortion aren’t very common.
+They’re less likely to occur when the abortion is carried out in early pregnancy and an experienced doctor performs it.

 - Excessive bleeding (haemorrhage) happens in around one in every 1,000 abortions; this increases to four in 1,000 abortions carried out after 20 weeks.